halildurmus/win32/tools/README.md

 This folder also includes a few other small utilities of limited usefulness.

-- `struct_sizes\struct_sizes.cpp`.
-Measures the size of structs in [packages\win32\lib\src\structs.g.dart] on 64-bit architectures so the appropriate unit tests can be generated.
+- `struct_sizes\struct_sizes.cpp`: Measures the size of structs in [packages\win32\lib\src\structs.g.dart] on 64-bit architectures so the appropriate unit tests can be generated.
-- `build.dart`.
-Generates EXE files for some of the Dart examples.
+- `build.dart`: Generates EXE files for some of the Dart examples.
+- `update_changelog.dart`: Updates the CHANGELOG.md with the latest changes.

 [com_types.json]: ../packages/generator/data/com_types.json
 [packages\generator\data]: ../packages/generator/data